codingchild2424/MonaCoBERT/README.md

 # MonaCoBERT: Monotonic attention based ConvBERT for Knowledge Tracing

 This repository is for the research Monotonic attention based ConvBERT for Knowledge Tracing (https://arxiv.org/abs/2208.12615).
-(We changed the paper, and edited performance, it will be updated.)

 If you find this code useful in your research, please cite
 ```